rpglab/SCUC_PH2/README.md

 Paper website: <a class="off" href="/papers/JinLu-BnftAnlys-H2Grid-SCUC/"  target="_blank">https://rpglab.github.io/papers/JinLu-BnftAnlys-H2Grid-SCUC/</a>

+## Contributions:
+This program was developed by Jin Lu.
+Xingpeng Li supervised this work.

 ## Contact:
 If you need any techinical support, please feel free to reach out to Jin Lu at jlu27@CougarNet.UH.EDU.